flashxio/FlashX-doc/pages/FlashX-Quick-Start-Guide.md

 # Run FlashR.

 FlashR is designed to optimize for different hardware.
-If FlashR is installed with libhwloc, it adapts itself to a regular laptop (with a single processor) a high-end server (with multiple processors) automatically.
-For a machine with SSDs, FlashR can utilize the SSDs to scale computation to very large datasets if `libaio` is installed.
+If FlashR is installed with `libhwloc`, it adapts itself to different hardware automatically, from a regular laptop (with a single processor) to a high-end server (with multiple processors).
+For a machine with
+SSDs, FlashR can utilize the SSDs to scale computation to very large datasets if `libaio` is installed.